Lemoncode/svelte-workshop/07-unit-testing/README.md

 });
 ```

-- If we copy this, type definitios are missing, lets install the Jest one
+- If we copy this, type definitions are missing, lets install the Jest one
   (yups, vitest syntax is compatible with Jest :)).

 ```bash